 What is Aggie Transition Camps (ATC)?

-Aggie Transition Camps (ATC) is the umbrella organization that organizes and runs T-Camp in the fall and Howdy Camp in the spring.
+Aggie Transition Camps (ATC) is the recognized student organization that organizes and runs T-Camp every August and Howdy Camp every January.
 For more information on camps, please refer to our About Us page.

 What is Transition Camp (T-Camp) and Howdy Camp?

-T-Camp and Howdy Camp are extended orientation programs designed to introduce new students to the traditions, yells, and many opportunities that exist at Texas A&M; we accomplish this through skits, discussion groups, and other programs.
+Both T-Camp and Howdy Camp are 3-day, 2-night extended orientation programs designed to introduce new students to the traditions, yells, and involvement/networking opportunities that exist at Texas A&M; all of which are accomplished this through engaging skits, thoughtful discussion groups, and other interactive programs.
 Our main goal is to have campers leave with a newly ignited Aggie Spirit, and many lasting friendships.

-Are T-Camp and Howdy Camp the same as New Student Conferences?
+Are T-Camp and Howdy Camp the same as New Student Conferences (NSC)?

 Camp does not take the place of a New Student Conference.
-In order to attend Texas A&M University, you MUST attend a New Student Conference.
+Again, in order to attend Texas A&M University, all new students are REQUIRED to attend a New Student Conference.
 For more information, visit http://newaggie.tamu.edu

 Why should I attend Camp?